5nz/Corrupt-Logger/README.md

 - 🚀 **Efficiency:** Scan the entire server effortlessly.
 - 📂 **Organization:** Say goodbye to chaotic media libraries.
 - 🔐 **Privacy:** Doesn't log private channels.

+# How to Run Corrupt Logger

+To get started with Corrupt Logger, follow these simple steps:

+- ⚙️ **Install Python:**
+   - Make sure you have Python installed on your system.
+You can download it [here](https://www.python.org/downloads/).

+- 🛠️ **Run Setup.bat:**
+   - Execute the `setup.bat` file to ensure all necessary dependencies are installed.

+- 🚀 **Launch Corrupt Logger:**
+   - After setup is complete, run `Corrupt Logger.exe` to start the application.